dfki-ric-underactuated-lab/torque_limited_simple_pendulum/README.md

 **Closed Loop** or feedback controllers take the state of the system as input and ouput a control signal.
 Because they are able to react to the current state, they can cope with perturbations during the execution.
 The following feedback controllers are implemented:

 * [Gravity Compensation](software/python/simple_pendulum/controllers/gravity_compensation): A controller compensating the gravitational force acting on the pendulum.
 The pendulum can be moved as if it was in zero-g.
 * [Energy Shaping](software/python/simple_pendulum/controllers/energy_shaping): A controller regulating the energy of the pendulum.
-Dirves the pendulum towards a desired energy level.
+Drives the pendulum towards a desired energy level.
 * [Linear Quadratic Regulator (LQR)](software/python/simple_pendulum/controllers/lqr): Linearizes the dynamics around a fixed point and drives the pendulum towards the fixpoint with a quadratic cost function.
 Only useable in a state space region around the fixpoint.
 * [Model predictive control with iLQR](software/python/simple_pendulum/controllers/ilqr): A controller which performs an iLQR optimization at every timestep and executes the first control signal of the computed optimal trajectory.